 \item $p=3$, and $G$ is $C_3\rtimes C_8$, $C_3\times Q_8$, or $C_3\rtimes Q_{16}$

 \item $p=2$, and $G$ is $C_3\rtimes C_8$, or $C_3\times Q_8$

 \end{enumerate} \end{thm}

 \begin{rem} In cases $(4),(5)$, and $(6)$ the algebra $\QQ[G]^\rig$ is a subalgebra of $\Mat_2(\HH_p)$.
-According to Theorem~\ref{trivial_H}, and Corollary~\ref{main_cor}, there is a rigid action of the group $G$ on some supersingular abelian surface.
+According to Theorems~\ref{trivial_H} and~\ref{main_cor}, there is a rigid action of the group $G$ on some supersingular abelian surface.
 In Section~\ref{main_sec} we study rigid and symplectic actions in other cases. \end{rem}

 \begin{lemma} If $p\geq 5$, then $G$ is a subgroup of $\SL_2(k)$. \end{lemma} \begin{proof} According to Lemma~\ref{Image_in_SL}, any element of order prime to $p$ has a non-trivial image in $\SL_2(k)$.
 We have to prove the lemma for an element $g$ of order $5$ and $p=5$.
 The action of $g$ on the Diedonn\'e module $M(A)$, induces an action of $\ZZ[\zeta_5]$ on $M(A)$.
 Note that $\QQ_5[\zeta_5]$ is totally ramified over $\QQ_5$; thus $M(A)$ is a free module of rank $1$ over the DVR $W(k)\otimes\ZZ_5[\zeta_5]$, and $1-g$ acts as a uniformiser.
 It follows that the action of $1-g$ on $M(A)/5M(A)$ is nilpotent with one-dimensional kernel.
 The cotangent space $T_0^*(A)$ is a two-dimensional quotient of $M(A)/5M(A)$; therefore, the action of $g$ on $T_0^*(A)$ is non-trivial. \end{proof}